KalinduDahanayake/Website-Source-Code/Content/projects/duofoodgo.md

 A prototype mobile restaurant exploration app made in Unity 3D for the SYNCSHACK Hackathon.

 This project was completed in under 2 days with a couple of friends.
 Being our first hackathon, we were very much in the deep end.
-At things considered though, we did very well, reaching finals and coming 7th out of 35 projects!
+All things considered though, we did very well, reaching finals and coming 7th out of 35 projects!

 <p align="center">
     <img src="/Images/Duofoodgo.gif"  width="30%"/>